-It’s that time of the year where our summer days are becoming shorter and there is a cool crispness to the evening air you can’t deny.
-Winter is coming.
-No Bake Elderberry Syrup Power Balls are full of antioxidants help you to boost your immune system while you enjoy a sweet treat.
+No Bake Elderberry Syrup Power Balls are full of antioxidants to help you boost your immune system while you enjoy a sweet treat for breakfast, lunch or even snack time!

 - 1 1/4 cup natural nut butter